Mastering Engagement

 The Three Games of Engagement

-Most products disappear into obscurity almost as soon as they’re out of the press spotlight.
-Research shows that the average app loses almost its entire user base in just three months.
+Most products disappear into obscurity almost as soon as they’re out of the press spotlight. that the average app loses almost its entire user base in just three months.
 Even if the latest media buzz or marketing campaign brings in a wave of new signups, most products miss the mark on delivering actual value to their new users—and if those users don’t find meaningful value early on, they’re gone before you have a chance to show them anything more.
 That’s why having a strategy for user engagement is so critical.

 1.1 | Why user engagement matters